Wrood1/lab5Pattern-wrood/README.md

   2. Decoupling the client from the inner workings of a subsystem.
   3. Creating a unified interface for a set of interfaces in a subsystem

-Facade Design Pattern
+## Adapter Design Pattern

-Definition:
+**Definition**
-The Facade pattern offers a simplified interface to a complex subsystem by introducing a higher-level interface.
-This simplification makes the subsystem more accessible and easier to use.
+The Adapter pattern serves as a bridge between two incompatible interfaces, enabling them to work together without altering their original code.
+It essentially allows one interface to be used as if it were another, facilitating communication between systems or components that otherwise could not interact due to mismatched interfaces.

-Key Advantages:
+**Benefits**

-1. Simplicity: It simplifies the subsystem's complex interactions by providing an easier-to-use interface.
+Reusability: Enables the reuse of existing classes or systems that have incompatible interfaces, by adapting them to work together.
-2. Decoupling: By offering a single entry point to the subsystem, it minimizes dependencies and decouples the client from the subsystem's components.
+Flexibility: Provides the ability to adapt existing classes or systems to new interfaces or requirements, enhancing the design's flexibility without changing the original code.
-3. Maintenance: Facilitates easier maintenance by encapsulating changes to the subsystem within the Facade itself, shielding clients from direct impact.
+Interoperability: Ensures systems or components with different interfaces can collaborate, thereby improving interoperability among systems.

-When to Use:
+**When to Use**
-The Facade pattern is particularly useful in scenarios such as:
+The Adapter pattern is particularly useful in situations such as:

-Simplifying access to a complex subsystem by providing a straightforward interface.
+Integrating Existing Systems: When you need to integrate systems that have different interfaces, the Adapter pattern can make them compatible with each other.
-Decoupling a client from the intricate inner workings of a subsystem to promote loose coupling.
+Reusing Existing Classes: If you want to reuse existing classes in a new system that requires a different interface, using an adapter can solve interface incompatibility issues.
-Unifying a set of interfaces in a subsystem under a single, simplified interface, making it easier for clients to interact with the subsystem.
+Working with Multiple Third-party Libraries: In scenarios where your system needs to interact with multiple third-party libraries that have varying interfaces, the Adapter pattern can unify these interfaces, allowing your system to work seamlessly with these libraries.